- Home

 Improving breathlessness at home

-It can be distressing to feel short of breath, but a range of simple strategies can help provide some relief from breathlessness at home.
+It can be distressing to feel short of breath, but several simple strategies can help provide some relief from breathlessness at home.

 Sleep more uprightUse a recliner chair or prop yourself up in bed to help you sleep in a more upright position.
 An occupational therapist may be able to recommend a special pillow for sleeping. | |